mysql/mysql-shell-plugins/gui/extension/README.md

 ## Feature Highlights

-### Full OCI MHS Integration
+### Full OCI HeatWave Integration

+Fully supports HeatWave Chat and Lakehouse Navigator to upload documents to HeatWave Lakehouse and query them using natural language queries.

-Browse and manage your MySQL DB Systems on the Oracle Cloud Infrastructure.
+Browse and manage your HeatWave DB Systems on the Oracle Cloud Infrastructure.

 Get immediate and secure access to all your MySQL instances on OCI through tunneled Bastion connections.